PeterBengtson/Ooloi-docs/ADRs/0031-Frontend-Event-Driven-Architecture.md

 **Category Aggregation Pattern:** One Platform.runLater() per category batch, not per event.
 Multiple events in same category coalesce into single JAT pass.
 Dramatically reduces scene graph update overhead.
 Example: 10 cursor movements → 1 scene graph update.

 **Pull-Based Data Model:** Events are notifications of staleness, not data carriers.
 Actual paintlist data comes from fetch requests (normal gRPC API calls).
 Client requests what it needs, when it needs it.
-No complex synchronization protocol required.
+No complex synchronization protocol required. **Lazy fetching at layout window level:** Opening a piece subscribes to events but downloads no graphical data.
+Only when a layout window opens does the frontend fetch paintlists for that layout's viewport.
+Events may mark paintlists stale at various hierarchy levels, but fetching remains lazy - triggered by viewport visibility or explicit user navigation.

 **Guaranteed Event Ordering:** ADR-0024 per-client drainer threads ensure FIFO delivery.
 Events arrive in exact STM transaction order.
 Each client has dedicated queue with strict ordering. gRPC streaming provides reliable, ordered transport.
 No sequence numbers or ordering logic needed in Event Router.